Main points

 - High alcohol consumption

-There are also other targets concerning blood pressure, obesity and diabetes, and access to treatment for everyone who needs it.
+There are also other targets related to blood pressure, obesity and diabetes, and access to treatment for everyone who needs it.

-For Norway, the development appears to be positive for four out of the nine targets, see Figure 1.
-We have been unable to reverse the trend for three of the targets.
-This concerns the targets on a 15 per cent reduction in physical inactivity, a 30 per cent reduction in salt intake, and halting the rise in obesity and diabetes.
-For two of the goals, we are uncertain about the development.
-This pertains to a 20 percent reduction in harmful use of alcohol and a 30 percent reduction in overall tobacco use.
+For Norway, the development appears to be positive for four out of the nine targets, as shown in Figure 1.
+For three targets, we have not managed to reverse the trend.
+This includes a 15 per cent reduction in physical inactivity, a 30 per cent reduction in salt intake, and halting the rise in obesity and diabetes.
+We are uncertain about the progress related to the target of a 20 percent reduction in harmful alcohol use.
+The target for a 30 percent reduction in overall tobacco use by 2025 was not achieved, but there has been a significant and very positive decline in daily smoking during the target period.

-We must closely to monitor progress closely.
+We need to closely monitor progress.
 In several areas, we need better data over time.
-This applies, for example, to data on counselling to prevent heart attacks and strokes.
-There is also a concern that we might experience a negative trend for certain targets due to the increasing proportion of adults with obesity.
+This includes data on counselling to prevent heart attacks and strokes.

 Summarising table

-Figure 1 below shows the nine targets and Norway’s current status.
+Figure 1 below shows the nine targets and the status for Norway.

 Comments on the table and links to relevant chapters: